pielonet/cktJavaMonitor/README.md

 # A Webobjects/Wonder JavaMonitor alternative

-An alternative to WebObjects/Wonder JavaMonitor making use of Wonder JavaMonitor direct Actions [JavaMonitor  WOnderCommunity Page](https://wiki.wocommunity.org/display/documentation/Wonder+JavaMonitor+and+wotaskd)
+An alternative to WebObjects/Wonder JavaMonitor making use of Wonder JavaMonitor direct Actions [JavaMonitor  WonderCommunity Page](https://wiki.wocommunity.org/display/documentation/Wonder+JavaMonitor+and+wotaskd)

 ## What you need